GMC Airbag Light On: Symptoms, Causes, & Troubleshooting

 Can You Drive Your GMC with Airbag Light On?

 Driving a GMC with the airbag light on is unsafe and not recommended.
-Because If the airbag system is not functioning properly, the airbags may not deploy correctly or at all, leading to the risk of serious injuries or even death to vehicle occupants.
+If the airbag system is not functioning properly, the airbags may not deploy correctly or at all, leading to the risk of serious injuries or even death to vehicle occupants.
 It is better to fix the problem as soon as possible before driving the vehicle again.
-The airbag warning light may not affect how your vehicles runs but will save you from serious injuries in the event of an accident.
+The airbag warning light may not affect how your vehicle runs, but it will save you from serious injuries in the event of an accident.

 Symptoms